GitBolt/expense-tracker-workshop/README.md

     run()
   }, [wallet])
 ```
-Here, we're calling the `getExpenses` function which we have defined in [/app/utils/program/getExpenses.ts](/app/utils/program/getExpenses.ts).
+Here, we're calling the `getExpenses` function which we have defined in [/app/src/utils/program/getExpenses.ts](/app/src/utils/program/getExpenses.ts).
 When we get the data, we're storing it in our expenses state, which is being rendered at the bottom as a table from Chakra UI components

-##### 2.2
+#### 2.2 Creating Chart
-Finally, the chart which you see on the right side is defined in [/app/components/DistributionChart.tsx](/app/components/DistributionChart.tsx).
+Finally, the chart which you see on the right side is defined in [/app/src/components/DistributionChart.tsx](/app/src/components/DistributionChart.tsx).
 Using the `chart.js` library, we're passing the same data we get from `getExpenses`, filtering it a bit to be entered in Chart.js' data format and returning a simple Doughnut chart.